Fine-Tuning Language Models via Epistemic Neural Networks: Synthetic data

 We consider baseline agents that learn based on ENN variants of a 2-layered MLP with 50 hidden units in each layer.
 We use open-source implementations in the Neural Testbed \citep{osband2022neural}.
 These learning agents are tuned over multiple hyperparameters to optimize performance in this generative model, which we outline in Table~\ref{tab:agent_summary}.

 Our results will investigate the performance of these learning agents when paired with the priority functions of Section~\ref{sec:problem_priority}.
 We perform active learning according to Algorithm~\ref{alg:enn_training} by selecting $N_b=1$ data point to train on after examining all $N_B=N$ candidate training examples.
-For all algorithms we use the Adam optimizer with learning rate 1e-3 \citep{kingma2014adam}, and include links to the open-source implementations in Appendix~\ref{app:synthetic}.
+For all algorithms we use the Adam optimizer with learning rate 1e-3 \citep{kingma2014adam}.
+We include links to the open-source implementations in Appendix~\ref{app:code}, together with some discussion of the technical details in Appendiex~\ref{app:synthetic}.

 We compare our active learning agents against a \textbf{baseline} agent that does not perform active learning, and is not trained online.
 The \textbf{baseline} agent is trained by standard supervised learning on a fraction $\psi \in \{0.01, 0.03, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.\}$ of the available training data.
 For each of these sub-datasets, we sweep over batch size $\in \{4, 16, 64\}$, learning rate $\in \{$1e-6, 3e-6, 1e-5, 3e-5, 1e-4, 3e-4$\}$, $L_2$ regularization $\in \{$0, 1e-3, 1e-2, 1e-1, 1$\}$ and select the best SGD step over 10 training epochs in hindsight.
 For each setting, we average the results over three random seeds to obtain standard error estimates for the quality of this baseline.
-This procedure is meant to provide an upper bound on performance for any agent that does not prioritize its training data.
+We then pick the best hyperparameters per data fraction.
+As such, although we call this agent a \textbf{baseline}, this procedure is meant to provide an upper bound on the performance for any agent that does not prioritize its training data.